npmcdn-to-unpkg-bot/olx/Readme.md

 ```
 Check once more and node version must be 0.10
 ####Complete instalation of dependencies
+Run this from folder where package.json is located
 ```
-npm install from folder where package.json is located
+npm install
 ```

 ## Install mysql
 Run from command line